rbuurma/rise-2019/Assignments/Rise_assignment_7.md

 Then write just a few paragraphs, thinking about some of the following questions:

-Do the topics remind you of anything that arose for us around Tristram Shandy?
-Can you trace any of the lineaments of TS in this 1760s corpus via your examination of the topics you generated?
+Do the topics remind you of anything that arose for us in class when we studied eighteeth-century novels?
 Can you connect any of the topics you have labeled to bigger arguments about the novel by Watt, McKeon, Armstrong, Habermas, Anderson, or Barthes?

 Also possibly of interest: is there any apparent relation between what Barthes is arguing in “The Reality Effect” and what we are doing when we topic model 1760s novels?
 Specifically, you may notice that topic modeling’s treatment of documents as “bags of words” and the way we tend to prefer nouns when we apply a stoplist (sometimes - we will discuss the stopword process more in class) almost makes the novel seem like ALL reality effect.
 Thoughts about this?